flightwatching/wilco-api/docs/dashboards/readme.md

 ALT_anim.clickForMessage(SAMPLES);
 ```

+###createMessage(samples)
+Same as above, but does not map the action to a click.
+The post is performed immediately

 ###inlineDashboard(db_id)
 This function will take the bounding box of the element and display the given dashbaord (db_id) within it.
 We recommend that the element is a rect.
 The rect can be rotated or scaled, the dashboard will try to fit it the best